Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Certification via Hypothesis Testing

-\titleparagraph{Measurement--- } After the protocol at time $t$, a measurement is performed on the system, yielding an outcome $\datapoint_1$.
+After the protocol terminates at time $t$, a measurement is performed on the system, yielding an outcome $\datapoint_1$.
 We model the measurement using a standard linear model, $\datapoint_1 = \signal_1 + \noise_1$, where $\signal_1$ is the true measurement outcome (e.g., the particle position) and $\noise_1$ is a zero-mean Gaussian random variable with variance $\variance_R$ that represents random measurement noise.
 This description naturally captures the retrodiction of measurement outcomes in continuously monitored systems~\cite{Zhang2017, Lammers2024}.
 The state of the massive particle is then re-initialized, and the protocol is repeated $\nm$ times, generating a dataset $\{\datapoint_1, \cdots, \datapoint_\nm\}$.
-The measurement outcomes are assumed to be independent and sampled from a distribution $\pdf_s(\datapoint)$, with $s\in \{0,1\}$ corresponding to either classical or the quantum dynamics.
-To test our hypothesis, we use a random variable $Z$, the so-called test statistic, which is a function of the measurement data $Z = f(\datapoint_1, \cdots, \datapoint_\nm)$.
+The measurement outcomes are assumed to be independent and sampled from the distribution $\pdf_s(\datapoint)$, with $s\in \{0,1\}$ corresponding to either classical or quantum dynamics.